nix-community/naersk/README.md

 ## Configuration

 The `buildPackage` function also accepts an attribute set.
 The attributes are described below.
+Any attribute that is _not_ listed below will be forwarded _as is_ to `stdenv.mkDerivation`.
 When the argument passed in _not_ an attribute set, e.g.

 ``` nix
 naersk.buildPackage theArg